bmharper/xo/README.md

 Design goals

 * Keep the entire library small.
 Right now the goal is 1MB of compiled code.
-* Depend upon the GPU.
+* Depend upon the GPU (OpenGL ES 2.0, or DirectX 10+).
 * Parallelize layout and rendering (the pre-GPU phases).
 * Strive to make keep latency low.
 * Make it easy for games to integrate nudom.
 * Separate the *DOM manipulation* and *render* threads.
 This allows animations to run on the render thread at 60 hz, while you're free to take significantly more time than 16ms to perform your computation and update the DOM.
+* Try to come up with a re-imagined CSS that is simple and predictable.

 Target platforms